figglewatts/LSDView/README.md

 ![Screenshot](img/screenshot.png)

+## Features

+- View/export 3D models
+- View/export levels
+- View animations
+- View/export textures
+- Export 3D models as OBJ or PLY
+- Export textures as PNG
+- Headless mode for converting entire dreams

 ## User guide

 LSDView can load and view many files from PlayStation 1 game 'LSD: Dream Emulator'

 ### On the first launch

 When you first run LSDView you should set the path to where your LSD data is.
-To do this, go to 'File', then 'Set game data path'.
-A dialog will pop up.
-Paste the path to your LSD data here.
-If you have LSD Revamped, this is is `{path-to-lsd-revamped}/LSDR_Data/StreamingAssets/original`.
+You will be given a dialog prompting you to do this on your first launch of the program.

 ### Formats